Hignosisgitrepo/lms/README.md

 Learning Management System

 When you work on new task do the below steps
+1. Use below command to get the latest code.
 ```
 git checkout master

 git pull origin master
 ```

-The above command help in getting the latest code.
+2. Create a new branch when you start working on new task
 ```
 git checkout -b '<branch_name>'
 ```

-Create a new branch when you start working on new task
+3. Check the file that are modified.
 ```
 git status
 ```

-Helps in checking the file that are modified.
+4.add all the modified files to your branch.

 ```
 git add .
 ```

-Will add all the modified files to you branch.
+5. Commit your changes.
 ```
 git commit -m '<add_comment>'
 ```

-Commit your file so that you can push them.
+6. Push your changes to your branch.
 ```
 git push origin <branch_name>
 ```
-Push your changes to your branch.